March 3, 2015 | Cases , Community Service , News & Media Social Share

 Attorney Neil Gehlawat will be speaking about local cases, as well as a representative from Geragos & Geragos.
 Attorney Mark Geragos is representing the families of two men killed by Bakersfield police in separate incidents, including the killing of Ramiro James Villegas on Nov.
 13. That claim seeks damages for violation of civil and constitutional rights, wrongful death, punitive damages and emotional injuries.
 It says Villegas got out of his vehicle and held his hands up after being cornered by officers into a light pole.
 Officers said Villegas reached toward his waistband, and the officers opened fire, killing him.
 No gun or other weapon was found in Villegas’ possession.

-For more information on the march, visit the “Walk for Justice” Facebook event page by clicking here, or call 661-747-1110.
+For more information on the march, visit the “Walk for Justice” Facebook event page, or call 661-747-1110.
 The march is sponsored by “Concerned Citizens of Bakersfield #UnitedWeStand.”